aop4/heroku-django-REST-template/README.md

 #### /admin page

 At `localhost:8000/admin`, you'll see an admin interface featuring all the models you register in `rest_api/admin.py`.
 From the admin page, you can easily add, remove, and modify data in the database. `python manage.py createsuperuser` lets you create a username and password so that you can log in.

+## Test the REST API in your browser

+The Django REST Framework comes with a really simple way to test your REST API on the fly.
+As stated above, this "template" comes with some pre-built stuff.
+It allows you to interact with a database of students (if you did the above steps correctly) through PUT, POST, GET, and DELETE requests.

+#### 1. Add a student
+After completing the setup steps and running the server, point your browser to `localhost:8000/students/new`.
+Add a JSON object with a `name` field to the textbox (`{"name": "Spam Spammerson"}`) and click the POST button.
+You've just made a POST request without any code!
+Splendid.
+Add another student.
+You can also do this with something like curl, or JavaScript, of course.
+See http://www.django-rest-framework.org/tutorial/1-serialization/#testing-our-first-attempt-at-a-web-api for more ways to test your API.

+#### 2. View all students
+Point your browser to `localhost:8000/students/all`.
+You should see a list of all the students you added.

+#### 3. View a single student
+Using the ids you can see in `/students/all` during the above step, you can view a single student.
+Go to `localhost:8000/students/1` (assuming 1 is a valid ID).

+#### 4. Modify a student
+Go to the URL you were using to view a student in (3).
+Enter a JSON object with a *new* `name` field into the text box and click PUT.
+If you refresh the page to make a GET request on the student, you'll see it has a new name.

+#### 5. Delete a student
+Now, while you're on that `localhost:8000/students/<id>` page, hit the big red DELETE button, and then go to `localhost:8000/students/all` again.
+The student should be gone.

+## Further reading
+Hopefully now you know some of the cool features of the Django REST Framework and want to do more exploring and building.
+Take a gander through the files, feel free to gut them and add your own code, and check out the REST Framework's documentation: http://www.django-rest-framework.org/tutorial/1-serialization/